How to Accelerate Software Delivery with Hybrid Cloud CI/CD

 JFrog Pipelines provides workflow automation of all key processes for your CI and CD pipelines.
 With JFrog Pipelines integrating with Jenkins, Artifactory supplies artifacts and resolves dependencies during the creation of the build, and it’s also a local repository for final build distribution.

-JFrog Xray is fully integrated with the JFrog DevOps Platform to scan and monitor the security and compliance of your binaries from the same pane of glass that you manage your binaries.
+JFrog Xray is fully integrated with the JFrog DevOps Platform as your SCA Tools to scan and monitor the security and compliance of your binaries from the same pane of glass that you manage your binaries.

 CI/CD Workflow Automation

 Software Bill of Materials (SBOM) – Source of Truth

 The concept of a source of truth for binaries, artifacts and dependencies is that to accelerate automation, repeatability of processes and workflows is key.
 If each branch is developing or testing on a different version, or if an external dependency introduces a vulnerability, then it’s mostly wasted effort.
 As a best practice, each developer should have access to the latest version of the build, and they should be scanned for vulnerabilities and license violations before being released to production.

 With JFrog Artifactory as the source of truth, all project team members have access, based on their permissions, to the most recent verified, scanned and traceable components for the release, regardless of their geographical location.

 The JFrog Platform provides a complete solution for CI/CD (Continuous Integration/Continuous Delivery) workflows on Google Cloud with binary repository management, security vulnerability scanning and secure Software Distribution to end points.

 Continuous Integration (CI)

 To ensure that application changes are built and tested with the latest version of the entire codebase, and to avoid challenges from a large merge, the DevOps best practice of CI aims to validate incremental changes as they are made.
 As most defects are found after the code change is committed, fixing them quickly leads to better quality.